cs1302uga/cs1302-ce28/README.md

    quickSort(array, 0, array.length - 1, Integer::compareTo);
    ```

-   Before you can call `partition`, you need to pick an initial pivot index.
+   Before you can call `partition` in `quickSort`, you need to pick an initial pivot index.
 There are multiple
    strategies for doing this.
 The hope is that whatever strategy you pick, the call to `partition`
    will split the range roughly in half (i.e., the new pivot index will be in the middle of the
    range):